Mesogenesis through the Ephemeral Dark Decay of Beauty

 When the dominant interaction is through the $\Y \bar{t} b$ operator, its contribution to single production of $\Y$ is heavily suppressed due to small top quark PDFs.
-Nevertheless, as an $SU(3)$-triplet scalar, $\Y$ can be pair-produced through its gluon couplings.
+Although in our case $\Y$ can still be produced through the $c\,b$ channel, the dominant final state is now multijets, instead of jets+MET, which are much less constrained.
+Of course, as an $SU(3)$-triplet scalar, $\Y$ can be pair-produced through its gluon couplings.
 There are several LHC searches on pair production of stops with RPV decays.
 The most relevant one for this case is a CMS search \cite{CMS:2021knz} that excludes stop masses up to 670~GeV (for 100\% branching fractions into top final states).
 (See \cite{Choudhury:2024ggy} for a recent review of RPV searches.)

 We also note that by adding a large coupling constant, $y_{td_i}\sim 5$, we are effectively broadening the $\Y$ width.
 As the width of the resonance increases, the background (in a collider search) that one integrates over also increases, hence lowering the signal-to-background ratio.
 Hence, we expect that the above constraint could relax to $M_\Y \simeq 620$~GeV from $670~$GeV.
 In Ref.~\cite{CMS:2018mgb} broad and narrow resonance scenarios were discussed for particles with masses $O({\rm TeV})$ with widths up to $\Gamma/M = 30\%$, showing that the background could increase by an order of magnitude from a narrow resonance scenario.
 The effect is less prominent for smaller masses.
 It would be interesting to do a dedicated LHC analysis for this particular scenario, with large Yukawas, which we leave for future work.